lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 a SCHC ACK is always sent regardless of SCHC Fragment losses or not.
 The receiver starts by expecting SCHC Fragments from window 0 and maintains the information regarding which SCHC Fragments it receives.
 After receiving a SCHC Fragment, the Inactivity Timer is set.
-If no further SCHC Fragment are received and the Inactivity Timer expires, the SCHC Fragment receiver aborts the on-going SCHC Fragmented packet transmission by transmitting the Receiver-Abort data unit.
+If no further SCHC Fragment are received and the Inactivity Timer expires, the SCHC Fragment receiver aborts the on-going fragmented SCHC Packet transmission by transmitting the Receiver-Abort data unit.

 Any SCHC Fragment not belonging to the current window is discarded.
 The actual SCHC Fragment number is computed based on the